 Place 2 cups flour, 1 c water, salt, sweetener, and butter/oil in the bread machine canister.
 Mix/knead for 15 minutes.
 Monitor the mixture throughout this time to ensure that the dough isn’t too sticky.
 It should pull away from the sides of the canister and form a ball of dough within the first 5 minutes.
 If the dough doesn’t ball up, add 1-2 T flour at a time until it reaches the desired consistency.

-Once the 15-minute mix/knead cycle is completed, add the sourdough and remaining 1 cup of flour.
+Once the 15-minute mix/knead cycle is completed, add the sourdough and 1 cup of the remaining flour.
 Monitor the dough to ensure that it pulls away from the sides of the canister to form a ball within 5-10 minutes of mixing.
-If it’s too sticky, add flour 1-2 T at a time to reach the desired consistency.
+If it’s too sticky, add flour 1/4 cup at a time to reach the desired consistency.
 If you haven’t used enough flour, it will fall over the sides of the pan as it rises (ask me how I know).

 This dough will be somewhat sticky when it’s ready to go into the bread pan.
 However, you don’t want it to stick to your fingers when you handle it.
 If necessary, gradually add more flour to reach the desired consistency.